Electric Drive Cars

 ELECTRIC DRIVE VEHICLE TYPES

-• Standard gas-electric hybrid (sometimes referred to as a "mild hybrid").
+Standard gas-electric hybrid (sometimes referred to as a "mild hybrid").
 In this design, the electric motor assists a conventional (fossil fuel) engine.
 Example: Standard (non-plug-in) Prius.

-• Plug-in hybrid.
+Plug-in hybrid.
 In this design, the vehicle will typically run exclusively on electric power for as long as its battery will allow.
 When the battery power is exhausted, either the car will run on a fossil fuel engine, or a fossil fuel engine will generate electricity to charge the battery, depending on vehicle model.
 Electric-only range for these hybrids is less than for all-electric vehicles.

 CHOOSING THE TYPE OF ELECTRIC DRIVE VEHICLE

-Here is an EV charging station that includes solar electric (photovoltaic) power generation.
+To the left is an EV charging station that includes solar electric (photovoltaic) power generation.
 Consider advocating for government-sponsored and commercial EV charging stations to include solar generation and battery storage.
 While EV charging is only expected to have a modest impact on electric grid demand, tying EV charging to solar generation not only reduces peak demand on the grid, it also makes the grid more resilient.
 And should the grid suffer a blackout, the charging station will continue to have power.

 REDUCING GREENHOUSE EMISSIONS on the CHEAP

-2023 - WE PURCHASE A USED EV: Because we did not need a long range for this vehicle, we could shop for an older EV that would still provide reasonable miles between charging.
+2023 - WE PURCHASE OUR FIRST EV (a cautionary tale): Because we did not need a long range for this vehicle, we could shop for an older EV that would still provide reasonable miles between charging.
 We chose a Nissan Leaf, which was the largest selling EV for many years (since overtaken by Tesla and several other brands).
-The Leaf was introduced in 2011, with a EPA estimated range of only 73 miles.
+The Leaf was introduced in 2011, with an EPA estimated range of only 73 miles.
 We purchased a 2017 Leaf, which had an EPA range of 107 miles.

 These early Leaf batteries don't appear to hold their range as well as more modern EVs and plug-in hybrids.
 My plug-in hybrid (see below) still usually exceeds the EPA estimated range.
 And our neighbor has a 2018 Leaf, which has an EPA range of 150 miles.
 She says that when the battery is full, the estimated range is typically about 150.
 But the older Leaf "aged" battery ranges don't do so well.
 You can find many older Leafs with ranges of around 40 to 60 miles (with prices reflecting the poor range - sometimes in the $5,500 to $7,500 range, especially if they also have high odometer miles).